The Bankrate promise

 Each plan has different rules regarding who is covered within a single plan, so it is important to verify this before making your decision.
 For example, AAA only covers the person who is the account holder, unless you purchase the family coverage plan.

 This depends on which one offers you the options which work the best for your driving habits.
-For example, if you drive an older vehicle and are concerned about needing towing at some point, then be sure to choose a roadside assistance program with this option.
+For example, if you drive an older vehicle and are concerned about needing towing at some point, consider a roadside assistance program with this option.

 Most roadside assistance plans travel with the person and not the vehicle.
 This means if you are in someone else’s car but you have a roadside assistance plan, you should be able to get the same coverage as if it were your own vehicle.
-However, this can vary depending on the company, so you will need to verify this before you get in a situation where you might need to call.
+However, this can vary depending on the company, so you will need to verify this beforehand to avoid making service calls to your roadside assistance provider.